I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_generic_mapping.md

 `GenericWrite`

 Describes the specific access rights corresponding to the GENERIC_WRITE access right.

+`GenericExecute`

+Describes the specific access rights corresponding to the GENERIC_EXECUTE access right.

+`GenericAll`

+Describes the specific access rights corresponding to the GENERIC_ALL access right.

 ## Remarks
 Use the <a href="..\ntddk\nf-ntddk-iogetfileobjectgenericmapping.md">IoGetFileObjectGenericMapping</a> routine to get the specific access rights corresponding to generic access rights for file objects.
 Use <a href="..\ntddk\nf-ntddk-rtlmapgenericmask.md">RtlMapGenericMask</a> to subtract off the access rights within an <a href="https://msdn.microsoft.com/library/windows/hardware/ff540466">ACCESS_MASK</a> that do not derive from generic access rights.